maliput/maliput_examples/maliput_py_examples/README.md

 code .

 # Reopen in Container or CTRL-SHIFT-P
+#   Select the python devcontainer from the subsequent drop-down

-# Open up a terminal
+# Open up a terminal (if it hasn't already)
 (docker) zen@headless:/workspaces/maliput_examples$
 ```